crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Djinn are middlingly competent at most forms of physical combat, but have a particular aptitude for spellcasting.
-Their Spellcasting skill grants the same level of spell success and power that other races need multiple skills to reach.
+Their Spellcasting skill grants the same level of spell success and power that other species need multiple skills to reach.

 Spriggans (Sp)
   Spriggans are small magical creatures distantly related to Elves.
 They love to frolic and cast mischievous spells.

-  They are poor fighters and have little physical resilience, though they are incredibly skilled at dodging attacks.
+  They are poor fighters and have little physical resilience, but they move extremely quickly and stealthily, and are incredible at dodging attacks.
 They are terrible at destructive magic - conjurations, summonings, necromancy and elemental spells.
-On the other hand, they are excellent at other forms of magic, and are very good at moving silently and quickly.
-So great is their speed that a Spriggan can overtake a centaur.
+On the other hand, they are excellent at other forms of magic and at evoking magical items.
 Their size makes them unable to wear most armour.
 They cannot wield large weapons, and even most smaller weapons require both hands to be wielded by a Spriggan.

 Tengu (Te)
   The Tengu are an ancient and feared species of bird-people with a legendary